mahulchak/svmu/README.md

 # svmu

 svmu is a pipeline to call duplicates from whole genome alignments using MUMmer.
-The program is still under development.
-For issues, comments, and help please contact me at mchakrab@uci.edu.
+The program has been under development for some time.
+The first release (which is not yet available on github) is coming out soon with some inbuilt rigorous validation methods.
+If you want to test the new version before it comes out on github please email me at mchakrab@uci.edu.

+Note: svmu is not a read mapping based copy number variation detection tool.
+It calls duplicates and TEs from whole genome alignment.

 Download and compile the programs -